 Constructing Mooring Facilities

 Boats and other craft moored on rivers in Tokyo without compliance with rules are posing problems in the management of rivers.
-To tackle this issue, the Bureau is dealing with illegally moored boats, based on the Tokyo metropolitan ordinance for proper mooring and storage of watercraft, which took effect in January 2003, as well as creating and addressing the problem of illegal mooring and establishing the construction of storage facilities.
+To tackle this issue, the Bureau is dealing with illegally moored boats, based on the Tokyo metropolitan ordinance for proper mooring and storage of watercraft, which took effect in January 2003, as well as constructing mooring facilities that can accommodate such boats.

 Water Bus Operation and Constructing Disaster Prevention Pier

 The Bureau is constructing disaster prevention pier so that the rivers can be used for purposes such as transporting relief goods in the event of an earthquake or other disaster.
-Some of those pierds are used for the Tokyo Metropolitan Park Association’s Tokyo Mizube Line water bus service, for which the TMG’s emergency transport boats serve as ferries in ordinary times.
-The Ecchujima, Akashicho and Sakurabashi disaster prevention pier on the Sumidagawa River are also open to private boats, including “yakatabune” pleasure boats, having helped tour boat operators to expand their lines of services.
+Some of those piers are used for the Tokyo Metropolitan Park Association’s Tokyo Mizube Line water bus service, for which the TMG’s emergency transport boats serve as ferries in ordinary times.
+The Ecchujima, Akashicho, Sakurabashi, Ryogoku and Hamacho disaster prevention pier on the Sumidagawa River are also open to private boats, including “yakatabune” pleasure boats, having helped tour boat operators to expand their lines of services.